IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 ## <a id="charts-motion-framework"></a> Charts Motion Framework

-The Motion Framework for charts allows developers using the Ignite UI chart controls to animate the contents of a chart to increase visual appeal and imply trends or other meaning behind the data.
+The Motion Framework for charts allows developers using the %%ProductName%% chart controls to animate the contents of a chart to increase visual appeal and imply trends or other meaning behind the data.
 The basic principle behind the framework is that whenever data behind the chart is updated the corresponding API method of the `igDataChart` control is called to initiate chart animation.

 ### Related Topics: